streadway/amqp/README.md

 ## Beware of Abandonware

 This repository is **NOT ACTIVELY MAINTAINED**.
-Consider using a different fork instead: [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go)
+Consider using a different fork instead: [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go).
+In case of questions, start a discussion in that repo or [use other RabbitMQ community resources](https://rabbitmq.com/contact.html).

 ## Project Maturity

 This project has been used in production systems for many years.
-It is reasonably mature and feature complete, and as of November 2016 has [a team of maintainers](https://github.com/streadway/amqp/issues/215).

-Future API changes are unlikely but possible.
-They will be discussed on [Github issues](https://github.com/streadway/amqp/issues) along with any bugs or enhancements.
+As of 2022, this repository is **NOT ACTIVELY MAINTAINED**.

+This repository is **very strict** about any potential public API changes.
+You may want to consider [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go) which is more willing to adapt the API.

 ## Supported Go Versions